 If you love shrimp kabobs, then you already love campfire shrimp, too.
 Just mix a stick of melted garlic butter with two tablespoons of sundried tomato pesto and set it aside.

-Skewer your uncooked shrimp on the ends of long camping skewers, and then baste them with the garlic-tomato butter.
+Skewer your uncooked shrimp on the ends of long camping skewers, and then baste them with garlic-tomato butter.
 Place your shrimp over the fire and rotate them every few minutes or so.

 Before turning, always baste them with a little more garlic butter.
 Enjoy these with the roasted veggies we covered above.